Further Considerations

 References are sought and checked.

-For outside providers, the qualifications of personnel and the safety and risk mitigation procedures of the provider are checked.
+For outside providers, the qualifications of personnel and the provider's safety and risk mitigation procedures are checked.

 Medical details for all students are examined, collated and followed up as necessary.

-Detailed risk-mitigation documents covering every aspect of the activity are created by service providers and leaders; and checked and signed off by the VP in charge of Quest Week.
+Service providers and leaders create detailed risk-mitigation documents covering every aspect of the activity, which are checked and signed off by the VP in charge of Quest Week.

-Itineraries, contact details, student and family contact details are collated and copies kept at school.
+Itineraries, contact details, and student and family contact details are collated, and copies are kept at school.

 First aid kits are ordered, customised and collected.

-A case is created with International SOS for each overseas trip establishing up to date travel, medical and safety advice based on the specific itinerary for that trip.
-This information is used as a part of the risk assessments drawn up for each trip.
-Closest medical and logistical support is noted and leaders carry these contact details.
+A case is created with International SOS for each overseas trip, establishing up-to-date travel, medical and safety advice based on the specific itinerary for that trip.
+This information is used in the risk assessments prepared for each trip.
+Closest medical and logistical support is noted, and leaders carry these contact details.

 Any medical or safety issues or concerns are reported back to the School's emergency contact, who is in contact with parents via the emergency phone number.